-In a recent study, Phoenix ranked 6th in the country for startup survival rates among cities with a population above 1 million and 8th for startups overall, with 62% of startup companies with up to four employees staying active past their first year.1 Specifically, tech companies, both leaders and startups, have been moving or expanding to the Phoenix area in the past year, bringing their business professionals with them.2
+In a recent study, Phoenix ranked sixth in the country for startup survival rates among cities with a population above one million and eighth for startups overall, with 62% of startup companies with up to four employees staying active past their first year.1 Specifically, tech companies, both leaders and startups, have been moving or expanding to the Phoenix area in the past year, bringing their business professionals with them.

 A Growing Millennial Population